kazuto-nishimori/Open-Source-GIS/lab10/index.md

 Redistricting has been one of the most important political issues in the last few years.
 It is a pressing one too, now that the 2020 census is in sight.
 In June, there was also the [Supreme Court case] (https://www.nytimes.com/2019/06/27/us/politics/supreme-court-gerrymandering.html) where the conservative majority deemed the federal government powerless in regulating partisan gerrymandering.
 Some say that it is a menace to the democratic process, others point out that it is old as democracy itself, and after over two centuries of debate, we cannot decide on what counts as gerrymandering.

-Identifying gerrymandering is difficult, because to claim that a district is gerrymandered partially implies that there exists a ‘correct’ way to draw the border, which simply is not true.
+Identifying gerrymandering is difficult, since to claim that a district is gerrymandered partially implies that there exists a ‘correct’ way to draw the border, which simply is not true.
 However, many people agree there are incorrect ways to draw them, and Wisconsin is a prime example.
 Wisconsin’s districts are drawn by the state assembly and in 2011, the Republican-controlled assembly redrew its districts with the explicit purpose of electing a strong Republican majority from a minority of voters, and it [worked]( https://www.jsonline.com/story/news/blogs/wisconsin-voter/2018/12/06/wisconsin-gerrymandering-data-shows-stark-impact-redistricting/2219092002/).
 Republicans have had an uncontested stronghold in the state assembly ever since.
 In this project, I will attempt to visualize the effects of Wisconsin’s partisan gerrymandering through maps and plots created on GeoPandas.

 I will use precinct level voter [data]( https://github.com/mggg-states/WI-shapefiles) assembled by the [Metric Geometry and Gerrymandering Group]( https://mggg.org/research) (MGGG), a Boston-based research team that pursues cutting edge research on gerrymandering.
 They also provide opensource tools and data to give the public access to the research as well.